Carbon Management Plans to Become Carbon Neutral Verified

 This must include a process for periodic review of performance against the plan and for implementing corrective action to ensure targets are achieved.

 Organisations must provide sufficient resources to achieve the Carbon Footprint Management Plan.
 The frequency of assessing performance against the plan should be commensurate with the timescale for achieving carbon neutrality.

 To be successful, the Carbon Management Plan must demonstrate emission reductions, either a reduction in the total amount of carbon emitted (in absolute terms) or a reduction in carbon intensity (in relative terms).
 In the case of the latter, GHG reductions must be greater than that for the region in which the organisation operates.

 - How to measure and verify performance

 This webinar is the second in a 4-part series.
-Feel free to watch the recordings or register your place on the other sessions below:
+Watch the rest of the series here:

 About your hostDavid McDonald is one of Auditel’s fifty strong Carbon Solutions team.

 He is a qualified management accountant and brings C-Suite experience gained in several sectors.

 As Director of Sustainable Development at UNITE Group plc, he was responsible for leading the strategic response to the emerging low carbon landscape within property development and operations.

 As Group FD for Energy Power Resources he was involved in policy work, helping to develop and present the first renewables route map to HM Treasury and to a parliamentary committee in 2001.
 He is an expert in capital investment appraisal for renewable energy and infrastructure assets.